mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 **Ref Arch Raw Total:** = The totals if the configuration was built on regular VMs with no PaaS services.
 Configuring on pure VMs generally requires additional VMs for cluster management activities.

- **Idle Configuration (Scaled-In)** = can be used to scale-in during time of low demand and/or for warm standby geo instances.
+ **Idle Configuration (Scaled-In)** = can be used to scale-in during time of low demand and/or for warm standby Geo instances.
 Requires configuration, testing and management of EKS autoscaling to meet your internal requirements.

 NOTE:
 For EKS Nodes, picking more of a smaller size instance allows scaling costs to be more granular.